vsch/vladsch-blog/Finding-the-best-plugin-examples.md

 ![Blog 1 found bundle key](https://github.com/vsch/vladsch-blog/raw/master/images/Blog_1_found_bundle_key.png)

 Now what the hell are those screaming snake case ids in strings?
-IntelliJ uses a lot of Bean introspection so I suspect that it is a property of a settings provider.
+IntelliJ uses reflection API a lot so I suspect that it is a property of a settings provider.
 Well, search in path to the rescue:

 ![Blog 1 find property](https://github.com/vsch/vladsch-blog/raw/master/images/Blog_1_find_property.png)